Making complex data actionable: redesigning the lead journey timeline

 Three factors shaped this work from the start:

-• This was one of the highest-traffic surfaces in the product.
-Any change had to improve clarity without introducing friction at scale.
+• This is a high-traffic surface, so changes had to improve clarity without adding friction at scale.

 Provide high-level lead insight at a glance

-Research showed users wanted to immediately grasp the lead’s journey without scrolling through dense logs.
+Research showed users wanted to immediately grasp the lead’s journey.
 The original header mixed contact details with attribution data, making both harder to parse.
 I redesigned it into two distinct sections:

 Left: core contact details